avivharuzi/algorithms-and-data-structures/recursion/README.md

 # Recursion

 A process (a function in our case) that calls itself.
-Invoke the same function with a different input until you reach your base case!
+Invoke the same function with a different input until you reach your base case.

 ## Base Case